 In some states, a debt is classified as "community" or "separate" when the creditor asserts the claim.
-If "community," generally all nonexempt community property can be seized.
+If "community," generally all non-exempt community property can be seized.
+Texas has dispelled the myth of "community debt."
+See Tedder v.
+Gardner Aldrich, LLP, 421 S.W.
+3d 651 (Tex.
+2013)

 Of course, the details, whether using the management approach or the community debt approach, vary significantly from state to state.

-For a more complete discussion, see Reppy and Samuel, supra, Ch.
+For a more complete discussion, see Reppy, Samuel and Richardson, supra, Chpt.
 17.